-The second NOSB Discussion Document posted in September 2014 and in April 20152 analyzed the comments received and proposed several options for an updated definition, and principles and criteria to use when evaluating the various genetic modification issues.
+The second NOSB discussion document posted in September 2014 and in April 2015 analyzed the comments received and proposed several options for an updated definition, and principles and criteria to use when evaluating the various genetic modification issues.
 Additional terms were collected and the beginnings of some definitions were started.
 A structure was proposed similar to the one in use by the Research Institute of Organic Agriculture (FiBL) in Europe that involves an itemized chart with a yes/no column where the specific techniques could be itemized and evaluated.
 The Subcommittee made an informal recommendation, which was not voted upon, that these revisions to the definition and structure for evaluating techniques be regulated through NOP guidance rather than additional rulemaking.
 Lastly it was acknowledged that there will be some unresolved issues that will need continued public discussion because they pose enforcement challenges, are totally hidden from view, or not enough is known about them yet.

-Both a Proposal and a Discussion Document were posted for the April 2016 NOSB meeting.
-While comment was generally favorable to the approach taken, there clearly was the need for some refinement of the definitions and criteria.
+Both a proposal and a discussion document were posted for the April 2016 NOSB meeting.
+While comment regarding the approach was generally favorable, there clearly was a need for some refinement of the definitions and criteria.
 There was also confusion about which techniques were part of the proposal and which remained to be discussed further.